Tanzania: Lilondi Hydro

 2016 -

 The Lilondi Hydro project will develop a 4.6MW run-of-river hydro plant on the Lilondi River in Tanzania’s southern region of Ruvuma, close to the border with Malawi.
 The project, which will feed into the distribution network, will improve voltage stability to one of the most remote areas, as well as substantially reducing the transmission and distribution losses that would otherwise occur.
 The Lilondi project will be a pilot project to demonstrate feasibility of small hydro to the private sector and so raise financing and support for a portfolio of subsequent hydro projects.
-The portfolio will be delivered in partnership with a local project developer and rural utility, Virunga Power.
+The portfolio will be delivered in partnership with a local project developer and rural utility, Anzana Electric Group (formerly Virunga Power).

-Development being led by Virunga Power
+Development being led by Anzana Electric Group

 Partners